 The New Low-Code Fashion is RED

-I’ve been using for home automation for quite a few years now (even down to maintaining my own cross-platform Docker images) and it’s been really stable, but I just never bothered with half of the built-ins except for a couple of years back.
+I’ve been using Node-RED for home automation for quite a few years now (even down to maintaining my own cross-platform Docker images) and it’s been really stable, but I just never bothered with half of the built-ins except for building an app store price scraper a couple of years back.

 Fortunately, the core nodes have (so far) been more than enough, and you can go a long way with just four of them:

-• The xml node can parse both RSS and Atom trivially, and it takes around 5 lines of to grab feed items off the results.
+node can parse both RSS and Atom trivially, and it takes around 5 lines of JavaScript to grab feed items off the results. - The

-• The html node can take jQuery-like selectors like a.tiles__content--link h4, which means it is able to scrape, slice and dice most web pages just fine (except for SPAs, but I don’t feel like using Puppeteer just yet).
+, which means it is able to scrape, slice and dice most web pages just fine (except for SPAs, but I don’t feel like using Puppeteer just yet). - The

-• The http client node can now do persistent connections, and is quite fast at grabbing multiple pages off the same web server.
+client node can now do persistent connections, and is quite fast at grabbing multiple pages off the same web server. - The

 As an example, here’s the prepared statement for the query above: